✦ Scandinavian-inspired design, curated for modern living

 Energy Efficiency

 When you’re comparing 40–50 pint dehumidifiers, energy efficiency should be one of the first things you check because it affects both long-term operating cost and everyday performance.
 Look for Energy Star certification, which means the unit meets EPA efficiency standards.
-A modern model can cut energy costs by up to 50% versus older units, so you’ll notice the difference on your power bill.
+A modern model can cut energy costs compared with older units, so you may notice the difference on your power bill.
 Check the wattage too; many units draw between 260 and 515 watts, and lower numbers usually mean lighter energy use.
 Smart humidity control helps the dehumidifier run only when needed, reducing waste.
-Continuous drainage can also improve efficiency since you won’t have to stop the unit to empty a tank, letting it run longer and more consistently.
+Continuous drainage can also improve convenience since you won’t have to stop the unit to empty a tank, letting it run longer and more consistently.

 Frequently Asked Questions